- Faculty of Environment

 - Programing our own experimental designs for stated preference surveys and have developed our own flexible estimation software for choice models in R.

 Our research informs key policy decisions (eg we contributed to the latest UK Value of Travel Time Savings study for the Department for Transport) and is published in high quality international journals.
 We are funded by European (eg Decisions and NG-DBM) and national funders (eg Department for Transport).

-We have opportunities for prospective PhD students.
-Current projects and funding opportunities can be found in our PhD directory.
+We have opportunities for prospective postgraduate researchers.
+Project ideas and funding opportunities can be found in our PhD directory.
 Previous topics have included:

 • Integrating social influence in models of travel behaviour